evilpan/jni_helper/headers/README.md

-Headers to be used in reverse tool
+Headers that could be used in reverse engineering.
 ===

 # Ghidra